prosyslab/turbo-tv-artifact/README.md

 ### Loading Docker image

 We provide the artifact as a Docker image.
-To launch the BayeSmith Docker image, run the following commands:
+To launch the Turbo-TV Docker image, run the following commands:

 ```bash
 docker pull turbotv2024/turbo-tv